 SIGN(data) returns -1

-Truncates the given number towards zero (i.e. rounds a positive number down and a negative number up), to the specified decimals.
+Truncates the given number towards zero (i.e. rounds a positive number down and a negative number up), to the given decimals.

 TRUNC(data, decimals)